sheny2/biostat777-intro-Yicheng-Shen/README.md

 # biostat777-intro-Yicheng-Shen

-This is a repo for files of my very new website: https://yichengshen.quarto.pub/my-very-new-website/
+This is a repo for files from my very new website: https://yichengshen.quarto.pub/my-very-new-website/

+The repo includes `qmd` files for each of the webpages (Home, About, and Example Data Analysis), as well as all the pictures used.

 You can switch it to dark mode whenever you want!